The Shirt Of The Future Will Be Made By Methane-Eating Bacteria

-By using a greenhouse gas as the basis for a new material, Mango Materials wants to create a new model of garment production that cleans up the atmosphere as it makes us new clothes.

 When it wafts from landfills or dairy farms, waste methane–a greenhouse gas 30 times more potent than CO2–is usually seen as a problem.
-A startup called Mango Materials sees it as a something that can be used to make your next t-shirt or carpet for your house–and then recycled in a closed loop.
+A startup called Mango Materials sees it as a something that can be used to make your next T-shirt or carpet for your house–and then recycled in a closed loop.

 “Instead of using ancient fossil carbons to make materials, you’re using something that you already have,” says Molly Morse, CEO of Mango Materials.

 At a pilot facility located at a wastewater treatment plant in Redwood City, California, the company is using waste methane to feed bacteria that can produce fully biodegradable bio-polyester fibers.
-When the bacteria consumes methane, they produce what are called PHAs, a kind of plastic that can then be spun into thread.
+When the bacteria consume methane, they produce PHAs, a kind of plastic that can then be spun into thread.
 The startup announced the new material at the SynBioBeta conference in San Francisco today.

 Clothing made from the new material, a biological version of polyester, could be composted when it wears out, but if it ends up in a landfill, it will biodegrade naturally–and if the methane it releases is captured at the landfill, it can be used make a new garment.

 The material can also reduce ocean plastic pollution.
-If a t-shirt made from regular polyester is washed in a washing machine, tiny microfibers typically wash down the drain, and because they aren’t broken down at wastewater treatment plants, can make it into the ocean.
-Fibers from the new material would degrade at a treatment plant instead, and if a whole t-shirt happened to fall in the ocean, marine organisms could digest it.
+If a T-shirt made from regular polyester is washed in a washing machine, tiny microfibers typically wash down the drain, and because they aren’t broken down at wastewater treatment plants, can make it into the ocean.
+Fibers from the new material would degrade at a treatment plant instead, and if a whole T-shirt happened to fall in the ocean, marine organisms could digest it.

 Though the company has just one pilot facility now, it is in talks with other methane producers, such as dairy farms, where gas released from manure can be captured.
 Right now, there isn’t a very valuable way to make use of waste methane.
 “If we increase the value of waste methane, that could change the whole story of carbon in the atmosphere, because we’d be collecting it and sequestering it into products,” Morse says.